cecann10/Test/Metis_Projects/project_3_celinaplaza/README.md

 **Recall: 0.889**
 Precision: 0.454
-Accuarcy score: 0.662
+Accuarcy score: 0.664
-F1 Score: 0.602
+F1 Score: 0.603
+ROC AUC Score: 0.720

 ### Conclusion
-The model demonstrates a relationship between a car's greenhouse gas emissions to its engine capacity, transmission type, fuel type, and model year -- and that relationship can be shown as a linear relationship.
+The model demonstrates a relationship between an individual having high blood pressure to their age, weight, race, alcohol consumption, and smoking of cigarettes.

+Age is the most significant of indicators of high blood pressure, followed by weight, then race, alcohol consumption, and cigarette smoking.

-The linear regression model indicates that a car is more likely to have lower greenhouse gas emissions from its tailpipe if the car has low engine capacity, manual transmission, regular gas, and its model year is between 2012 - 2021.
+The model indicates that a person is more likely to have high blood pressure as their age, weight, and alcohol consumption increases.
+And also if they currently smoke and idenify as of the race of Non-Hispanic Black.